Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 ### **Initial microstructure**

-The section implements the initial microsturucture.
+The section implements the initial microstructure.
 The `initial temperature` and `phi fields` are `0` and the initial nuclei is inserted with `5.0` radius.
 This satisfies the condition for solid particle having $\varphi$ = 1.

 ```Fortran
   !--- initialize and introduce initial nuclei